Syntax

 There are 5 language items in Squirrelly:

-• Interpolation tags place the value of the code inside them into the rendered template.
+- Interpolation tags place the value of the code inside them into the rendered template.
+Example: Rendering

-The data you call a template with is referenced using it, similarly to doT.js.
+.
+The data you call a template with is referenced usingit

-It's usually discouraged to use evaluation tags for complex functions and logic, which helpers are ideal for.
+).
+It's usually discouraged to use evaluation tags for complex functions and logic, which helpers are ideal for. - Helpers start with

-• Filters are for post-processing values such as references and helpers.
+- Filters are for post-processing values such as references and helpers.
 You can define your own that do anything from capitalizing letters to emojifying strings.
+Example:

 Inspiration